Transversal dimension jump for product qLDPC codes

 Second, as shown in Fig.~\ref{fig:simulations}(b), the transversal implementation of the homomorphic CNOTs---being inherently fault‑tolerant---ensures that the 2D–3D teleportation‑based code switching (circuit in Fig.~\ref{fig:overview}(b)) preserves both the high threshold and the low error rates of the underlying 3D codes.
 These results indicate that, since the CCZ circuit is shallow (depth-$2$) and introduces only limited error propagation (as shown in Table~\ref{table:magic_states}), the performance of universal computations—both in threshold and logical error rate—is well captured by the memory performance of the 3D codes, provided sufficiently high-fidelity Clifford gates on the 2D codes.

 Finally, as a byproduct, we consider new magic‑state preparation protocols by applying a depth‑2 CCZ circuit to \(\overline{\ket{+}}^{\otimes 3k_{3\mr{D}}}\) on three copies of a 3D tricycle code \(\mathcal{Q}_{\mr{3D}}\), each encoding \(k_{\mr{3D}}\) logical qubits.
+Note that similar protocols were presented and analyzed in Ref.~\cite{menon2025magic}.
+Here, we focus on smaller codes with shallower CCZ circuits and error detection, which may be more relevant for near-term experiments.
 As shown in Fig.~\ref{fig:simulations}(c), the logical $\ket{+}$ states can be prepared in single-shot by measuring only one round of $Z$ checks, with measurement errors corrected using the code’s meta-$Z$ checks enabled by its 3D structure (see Eq.~\ref{eq:3D_chain_complex}).
 See also complementary works on single-shot aspects of the codes~\cite{jacob2025single, menon2025magic, tan2025single}.
 To achieve high‑fidelity magic states with small codes, we perform error detection (postselection) on the circuit.